ravinpoudel/seqDepth/README.md

 # seqDepth

 This code allows to randomly sample a large fasta file at n number of times with replacement.
 Once sampled, then gene is predicted for each sub-sampled fasta files using `prodigal`.
-Predicted gene file is searched for the gene of interest.
-Protein sequnces for a gene of interest is downloaded from uniport, aligned with `mafft`, and HMM profile is created with `hmmbuild` function from `Hmmer`.
+Predicted gene file is searched for the gene of interest using HMM profile in `hmmer`.
+In order to run hmmer search,  at first protein sequnces for a gene of interest is downloaded from uniport, aligned with `mafft`, and HMM profile is created with `hmmbuild` function from `Hmmer`.
 The built HMM profile is then used to search gene of interest in the sub-sampled fasta files.

 ```
 #!/usr/bin/env python3